 No officer, employee, or committee shall expend any money not provided in the budget as adopted,

-or spend any money in excess of the budget allotment, except by order of the Academy Executive
+or spend any money in excess of the budget allotment, except by order of the Academy Board of Directors Executive or as dictated by Academy policy.

 Committee.
 The Executive Committee, in consultation with the Board of Directors, shall not